nhadro/spfx-env-deployment-automation/README.md

 1. Clone the respository to your local machine
 2. Run "npm install"
-3. Update the "gulp.js" file setting your "username", "password", "tenant" and "cdnSiteUrl" in environmentDeploy object.
+3. Update the "gulp.js" file setting your "username", "password", "tenant" and "cdnSiteUrl" in the environmentDeploy object.
 4. Update the Deploy- files with the correct CDN path urls as well as the appcatalog paths.
 5. Run Deploy-Development.cmd
         - This will: